MRLinares/stock-analysis/README.md

 It was challenging finding ways to speed up the process while not only keeping the functionality, but adding user friendly function and simplification.

-The most significant boost to performance, I found, was that of the With/End With statements.
+The most significant boost to performance, I initially thought, was that of the With/End With statements.
 Rather than repeating If then statements for the same cell, the "with" statement speeds up the process by allowing the computer to process the commands simultaneously for a given cell or range.

 #### Original Code